parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 # I. Introduction

 After spending the past year delving into every era of rap music, the intricacies of the genre and its change became extremely intriguing to us.
-We were interested in quantifying how rap music has evolved over the past 30 years, specifically in regards to its origin, and how that evolution correlates to African-American culture.
-Specifically, an article, titled ["How Polticial Hip-hop Has Evolved Over Time"](https://trapital.co/2019/08/28/how-political-hip-hop-has-evolved-over-time/) by Dan Runcie, explains that the style of music was created as a way to express the oppression experienced by underrepresented African-Americans.
-Since then, there's been a wide consensus that the themes of systemic racism, police brutality, and generational poverty have fallen out of rap music, so we decided to use deep learning to find a correlation between changes in the content of hip hop and how that reflects changes in the prosperity of African-Americans
+We were interested in quantifying how rap music has evolved over the past 30 years, specifically in regards to its origin, and how that evolution correlates to black culture.
+Specifically, an article, titled ["How Polticial Hip-hop Has Evolved Over Time"](https://trapital.co/2019/08/28/how-political-hip-hop-has-evolved-over-time/) by Dan Runcie, explains that the style of music had become a way to express the oppression experienced by black people.
+Since then, there's been a wide consensus that the themes of systemic racism, police brutality, and generational poverty have fallen out of rap music, so we decided to use deep learning to find a correlation between changes in the content of hip hop and how that reflects changes in the prosperity of African-Americans.

 # II.
 Methodology

 All the code for this project is open sourced (not all of it is written completely by us, so please give the original authors their due credit).

 ## Data Collection
 The first step was collecting the names of all the popular rap songs of the past 30 years.
 Because Billboard had not started a "Hot 100" List for Rap in its earlier eras, we began by taking songs from the weekly charts that have been updated since March of 1989.
 We used [Allen Guo’s Python API](https://github.com/guoguo12/billboard-charts) for retrieving the song and artist names and saved them to a json file, sorting them by the year that they were on the charts.
 The full list of the yearly top rap songs can be found in the file named “rapData.json”.